Physical Therapy (DPT) Courses

 DPT8300 Neurological Examination and Treatment

-This course provides students with information needed to identify, evaluate and treat neurologic diseases and disorders that are commonly seen by physical therapists.
+This course provides students with information needed to identify, examine and treat neurologic diseases and disorders that are commonly seen by physical therapists.
 From a medical perspective, information includes disease/condition description, etiology, pathology, clinical signs and symptoms, diagnostic procedures, medical management, and precautions or special considerations pertinent to physical therapists.
-From a physical therapy perspective, specific standardized assessments, diagnostic modalities, evaluation and treatment strategies, techniques and approaches are addressed.
-The role of the physical therapist is addressed across treatment environments and across the time course or progression of the disease (acute through chronic).
+Concepts include examination and intervention skills for neurological conditions, clinical decision-making, an overview of neurological rehabilitation, vestibular examination and intervention, environmental considerations, neuroplasticity, motor control, and health promotion and wellness.

 Prerequisite(s): DPT7850.